 - A “R29” reject occurs when a bank doesn’t allow a processor to withdraw funds from a particular bank account.
 As a business, your hands are tied in this instance.
 The customer’s bank will need the originating ID for the ACH payment to enable the withdrawal.

-It’s important to know that some of these ACH reject codes can trigger notifications of change (NOCs).
-For example, if the account number is closed (R02) and the bank says a new account number is available, you will receive a NOC and incur a fee.
+It’s important to know that some of these ACH rejects can trigger notifications of change (NOCs).
+For example, if the account number is closed (R02) and the bank says a new account number is available, you will receive a NOC and incur an ACH account number reject fee.

-At some point, you’ll encounter an ACH reject.
+At some point, you’ll encounter an ACH reject fee.
 Familiarize yourself with these common reject codes so you can quickly resolve the next reject you encounter and deliver the news to your customer with ease.